 When you’re searching for the best raised garden bed for your garden you’ll come across different materials used to make them.
 And by far the most popular materials are wood and steel.

-There are a few other options also used to make raised garden beds such as recycled plastic, composite and even fabric.
+There are a few other options also used to make raised garden beds such as recycled plastic, composite, and even fabric (usually in the form of grow bags).
 They all do an amazing job of providing a space for you to garden.
 So the choice really comes down to personal preference.

 You do want to consider the longevity of the material to ensure you can enjoy many years of gardening from your raised bed.
 For example, you don’t want to go for wood that will easily rot, and you don’t want to use metal that easily rusts.